AnirudhHimself/Random-Walker/README.md

 Looks pretty funky doesn't it?

 ## Uniform Distribution
 The random walker decides where to move using a function that samples from a uniform distribution.
 If our random walker sampled from a different distribution, we could make the walker trend in a particular direction.
 A different distribution could be useful, for example, if we needed to model an event where we had some background information suggesting a bias in a direction.
-If we wanted to simulate heights of people a uniform distribution wouldn't be the best pick.
-More than likely, we want a normal distribution.
+For example, if we wanted to simulate heights of people a uniform distribution wouldn't be the best pick.
+If we look around we see that everyone isn't roughly the same height.
+Rather a few people are very tall and a few people are very short and most people are close to an average height.
+That's why a sampling from a normal distribution might be a better pick.

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/unform.gif "Uniform Distribution")